 - A history of significant contributions to WIN.

-The WIN Program Committee will select the 2018 recipient.
-The Committee includes: Anthony McGuire, Chair; Judith Berg, Mary Ellen Dellefield, Bronwyn Fields, Bonnie Gance-Cleveland, Lori Hendrickx, Kathryn Lee, Kristin Lutz, Paula Meek, Usha Menon, Katreena Merrill, Annette Nasr, Roberta Rehm, Catherine Van Son and Donna Velasquez.
-All who submit nomination packets will be notified of the Committee’s decision no later than August 1, 2017.
+The WIN Program Committee will select the 2019 recipient.
+The Committee includes: Katreena Merrill, Chair; Judith Berg, Mary Ellen Dellefield, Linda Edelman, Bronwyn Fields, Lori Hendrickx, Kathryn Lee, Judy Liesveld, Kristin Lutz, Anthony McGuire, Paula Meek, Usha Menon, Annette Nasr, Joanne Noone, Jennifer Peterson, Kristine Qureshi, Sharon Ruyak, Hilaire Thompson and Catherine Van Son.
+All who submit nomination packets will be notified of the Committee’s decision in September 2018.
 The primary sponsor of the award recipient will be notified of the decision of the committee, and that individual will have the first opportunity to notify the award recipient.

 PRESENTATION OF AWARD